Vitals

 Some random boogie.

-The limbo log jam, the high water limiting factor.
+The limbo log jam, the high water limiting factor that is no longer there.

 The start of the last awesome rapid.